Configuration#

 edge_detection_method str binary_erosion Type of edge detection method to use when determining the edges of grain masks before calculating statistics on them.
 Options : binary_erosion, canny.

-dnatracing run boolean true Whether to run DNA Tracing.
+disordered_tracing run boolean true Whether to run the Disordered Traces pipeline.
 Options : true, false

 min_skeleton_size int 10 The minimum number of pixels a skeleton should be for statistics to be calculated on it.
 Anything smaller than this is dropped but grain statistics are retained.